Study finds 5.2 percent fundraising growth but low retention in 2020

-Total charitable giving increased 5.2 percent on a year-over-year basis in 2020, even as the typical nonprofit saw a drop in fundraising revenue, a report from the GivingTuesday Data Commons finds.
+Total charitable giving increased 5.2 percent on a year-over-year basis in 2020, even as the typical nonprofit saw a drop in fundraising revenue and low retention, a report from the GivingTuesday Data Commons finds.

 Based on aggregated data from seventy-four giving platforms and issue- and action-specific apps and tools, the report, Giving in Unprecedented Times: A Lookback at 2020 U.S. Giving Data & Trends (38 pages, PDF), found that the growth in overall revenue was driven in part by small donors (between $101 and $500 in total 2020 giving) and “supersize” donors (at least $50,001 in giving), who gave 5.8 percent and 11 percent more, respectively, than they did in 2019.
 By contrast, giving by mid-size ($501-$5,000) and major donors ($5,001-$50,000) fell 20 percent and 10 percent, while retained supersize donors and recaptured donors of all sizes accounted for about 50 percent and 35 percent of the growth in the dollar amount of giving.